The Bodies by Andrew Potter

 “See?
 We’re all just putting things where we think they fit.
 Snow as far as you can see, icebergs…there must be penguins.”

-ANDREW POTTER lives in Bishop, California, with his wife, Allison, and their cat, Lennon.
+ANDREW POTTER lives in Bishop, California, with his cat, Lennon.
 There will always be a cat in his life and his stories.
 He received his MFA in Creative Writing from University of Nevada, Reno at Lake Tahoe.
 He practices the samurai ritual of meditating daily on his own death.
 Find him on Instagram @ajpotterrr.

 Featured image by Thomas Verbruggen, courtesy of Unsplash.